eunomia-bpf/nvbit-tutorial/tools/mem_trace/README.md

 }
 ```

-When a CUDA context is created, we:
-1. Create a device channel in CUDA managed memory
-2. Initialize a host channel with a callback function
-3. Start a receiver thread that will process messages
+When a CUDA context is created, we create a device channel in CUDA managed memory, initialize a host channel with a callback function, and start a receiver thread that will process messages.

 ### 2. Instrumentation Logic